Frequently Asked Questions During Pregnancy

 Most women feel movement between 16 to 20 weeks of pregnancy.
 During the second half of pregnancy, your baby’s movements will become stronger and more active.
 If you notice any decrease in your baby’s movement, be sure to let us know right away.

 Is it safe to paint while I am pregnant?

 Avoid exposure to lead and oil-based paints.
 If you paint, use only latex paint in a well-ventilated area.
-Avoid exposure to paint removers, thinners and paintbrush cleaning solution.
+Avoid exposure to paint removers, thinners, and paintbrush cleaning solutions.